tomquisel/tomquisel.github.io/_posts/2022-06-16-navigating-disagreements.md

 layout: post
 title: "Navigating Disagreements as a Leader"
 img: chris-sabor-qlaot0VrqTM-unsplash.jpg
-excerpt: What I wish I'd known about conflict and delivering feedback as a new engineering leader
+excerpt: What I wish I'd known about conflict as a new engineering leader
-subtitle: What I wish I'd known about conflict and delivering feedback as a new engineering leader
+subtitle: What I wish I'd known about conflict as a new engineering leader
 ---

 <img src="../images/chris-sabor-qlaot0VrqTM-unsplash.jpg" width="400" alt="Two birds fighting" class="img-fluid"/>Don't be these birds.